 My name is Jurjen de Jong.
-I am 25 years old and yes I stutter.
+I am born in 1993 and yes I stutter.
 I hated my stutter for a very long time.
 It is still not my best friend, but it is a part of me and it will always be a part of me.
 Let me tell you something about my life as a

 After my bachelor’s studies, I wanted to step out of my comfort zone.
 So, I moved to Belgium (to the city Ghent) into a house with 30 international students.
 Here I had to speak English all day.
 This helped me with the first steps of coming further out of my comfort zone.
 After one year in Belgium I studied a year in Sweden and did some Swedish language classes (which was again a big step for me) and my English improved as well.